-If you’re a woman and you are thinking about going through a divorce or separation, we could assist you to come to a mutual legal agreement with the other party regarding finances, property, and child arrangements.
-As leading divorce and family law solicitors, we understand how difficult divorce and separation can be, especially when there are children, shared finances, or shared properties involved.
+If you’re a woman and you are thinking about going through a divorce or separation, we can assist you to come to a mutual legal agreement with the other party regarding finances, property, and child arrangements.
+We understand how difficult divorce and separation can be, especially when there are children, shared finances, or shared properties involved.

 We will work with you to try and achieve a fair and amicable agreement with the other party, with the aim of making the process as smooth and efficient as possible.